Skip to main content

 Flora Ecosystems

 The sand dunes support a classic succession from embryo dunes with sea rocket and prickly saltwort through mobile marram dunes to fixed dune grassland rich in orchids and other wildflowers.
-Extensive Corsican pine plantations behind the dunes were established in the early 20th century by the Holkham Estate, creating sheltered woodland that attracts migrant birds and supports red squirrels.
-The saltmarsh is dominated by sea lavender, creating a purple carpet in late summer, with glasswort, annual sea-blite, and sea aster in lower zones.
+Extensive Corsican pine plantations behind the dunes were established in the late 19th century by the Holkham Estate to create sheltered woodland that attracts migrant birds; grey squirrels are now present, as red squirrels disappeared from the Holkham pines by the 1980s.
+[1] The saltmarsh is dominated by sea lavender, creating a purple carpet in late summer, with glasswort, annual sea-blite, and sea aster in lower zones.
 Freshwater grazing marshes behind the sea wall support lapwing, redshank, and avocet breeding populations.

 Geology